thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Get Group

 To get the details of a specific group by name or id, use this endpoint.
 At Least one value needed.
-When both are given id will be considered to fetch user information.
+When both are given,then id will be considered to fetch user information.

 ```ts
 async getGroup(